purescript-contrib/purescript-aff/README.md

 The `(<|>)` operator of the `Alt` instance of `Par` allows you to race two asynchronous computations, and use whichever value comes back first (or the first error, if both err).

-Finally, the `runPar` function allows you to unwrap the `Aff` and return to normal monaidic (sequential) composition.
+Finally, the `runPar` function allows you to unwrap the `Aff` and return to normal monadic (sequential) composition.

 # API Docs